(adapted from tasty-yummies)

 - sea salt and freshly ground black pepper, to taste

-I always serve mine with a dollop of CoYo Coconut Yoghurt (plain), shredded raw veggies like carrot etc and chopped walnuts for crunch factor and freshly chopped coriander.
+For garnish: I always serve mine with small amount of CoYo Coconut Yoghurt (plain), shredded raw veggies like carrot etc and chopped walnuts for crunch factor and freshly chopped coriander.
 Also, you may add a good 1/4 cup of chickpeas to further boost the nutrient density of this flavoursome dish and Thai basil, red chiles, coconut flakes and/or green onions or parsley!

 - Add the garlic, ginger and turmeric.
 Give it a stir around, let it cook for 1-2 minutes. *** I throw all this into a mini processor or the Thermomix to blitz up together for a second or so literally because I am lazy..I often throw the onion in there too and add it ALL at the start of the cooking process when time is of the essence.
 Watch and stir so it doesn’t burn especially if you’re sautéing in water.
 Always tastes great!